 As business and social interactions cross global borders, the need for qualified interpreters and English language teachers continues to grow.
 At Western, we can help turn your passion for language into a world-spanning career.

-Our Master of Interpreting & Translation gives fluent bilinguals the theoretical background and advanced skills necessary to work as a professional interpreter or translator, with particular emphasis on Legal and Medical Interpreting.
+Our Master of Interpreting and Translation gives fluent bilinguals the theoretical background and advanced skills necessary to work as a professional interpreter or translator, with particular emphasis on Legal and Medical Interpreting.
 We also deliver studies in Audiovisual Translation, something no other university currently offers.

 Taught at our new, innovative Parramatta City Campus, this degree gives you the skills you need to combine travel and career opportunities, both home and abroad.
 With a masters from Western behind you, the world truly is yours.